What You Should Consider If You Have An AC That Uses R-22 Refrigerant

 When Will R-22 Be Banned In America?

 R-22 is a substance that used to be commonly found in cooling systems.
 It was the standard, mainly because it did an excellent job at helping HVAC systems extract hot air indoors and expel it outdoors.
 However, the substance is not that good for the environment.
 Due to this, the US government has implemented regulations.
 In the meantime, the HVAC industry has worked hard to develop alternative refrigerants.
-With that said, it will be illegal to import R-22 or make it at the beginning of 2020.
+With that said, it is now illegal to import R-22 or make it.
+This took place at the beginning of 2020.

 Is R22 Refrigerant Still Available In Connecticut?

-Until the end of 2019, it will still be available, but it is expensive because there is only a limited amount of it.
+Currently, R-22 was still available.
+However, it is expensive because there is only a limited amount of it.
 Also, the demand for it is incredibly high.
 If you wanted to recharge your HVAC system using R-22, then you could be looking at spending as much as $2,000.
 The larger the system, the more you will pay for the refrigerant.